 How FRAM Memory Simplifies Embedded System Data Logging

-Up until this point, my only choices of data logging hardware for embedded systems were Static Random Access Memory (SRAM) and Flash technology.
+Up until this point, my only choices of data logging hardware for embedded datalogging systems were Static Random Access Memory (SRAM) and Flash technology.
 Those of you who worked in the pre-FRAM era probably understand my struggle to compromise SRAM data integrity issues with Flash’s relatively low write endurance.
 For those of you who don’t, let me explain...

-How FRAM Compares to SRAM And FLASH
+How FRAM Compares to SRAM and Flash

-I initially came across FRAM memory chips in 2005 and was captivated by its characteristics.
+I initially came across FRAM memory chips in 2005 and was captivated by their characteristics.
 The cost of implementation was high so I had to wait 3 years until I could use FRAM in my designs.
 Before I start glorifying its merits, let’s take a quick look at SRAM and Flash, both popular memory chips in their own right.

 SRAM is a form of volatile memory.
-This means that data stored in the memory is erased when the power supply is removed or cut-off.
+This means that data stored in the memory is erased when the power supply is removed or cut off.
 The great thing about SRAM is that it has an unlimited write-cycle, meaning it does not physically deteriorate as it is used.

 Don’t Let Your Data Be At The Mercy Of A Tiny Battery